In a world filled with gimmicky toys that flash and sing, there is still one old-fashioned favourite among young kids.

 The more a child is immersed and “lost” in an activity, the more their ability to focus develops.

-My toddler may only play for 5 minutes but as she matures and gets involved in her play activities, the time she spends on an activity will grow.
+Toddlers may only play with something for 5 minutes but as they mature and become involved in their play activities, the time they spend on an activity will grow.

 Unlike screen time which is a passive activity, any playtime where a child is actively involved in thinking will have a positive impact on their developing attention span.

 Learning to plan is a skill that needs to be practised like any other.

 You will notice poor planning skills in how a child at school lays out their work.
 For example, they run out of space on the page, begin without a clear direction and change course later, or ask to start again.